tez-capital/docs.tez.capital_content/en/tezwatch/tutorials/how-to-monitor-balances-and-transactions.md

 ---
-title: "How to Monitor Tezos Balances and Transactions"
+title: "How to Monitor Tezos Balances and Transactions with TezWatch"
 weight: 1
 type: docs
 summary: TezWatch Balances & Transactions Tutorial